 One useful distinction is between domestic and international portfolio flows.
 Domestic flows stay within one financial system as capital moves between sectors, maturities, styles, or asset classes.
 International flows cross jurisdictions, redirecting capital from one country’s securities markets toward another’s.
 Crossing a border changes the institutional setting, currency exposure, and policy backdrop, but not the core category.

-Portfolio flows also differ in persistence.
-Some reflect deeper allocation changes that reshape the standing structure of holdings over time, while others are shorter-horizon adjustments within an existing portfolio.
+A third distinction concerns time horizon and persistence.
+Some flows reflect strategic allocation changes that reshape the standing structure of holdings over time, while others are shorter-horizon adjustments within an existing portfolio.
 Both belong to the same category, but they do not affect markets with the same depth, persistence, or breadth.

 How portfolio flows affect markets